Ultimate Uganda Wildlife Photography: Gorillas, Chimpanzees & African Safari

 - Day 9 After breakfast, we'll drive to Lake Mburo National Park, where we can enjoy a game drive in the afternoon.
 While lions are rare here, we might encounter hyenas, leopards, topis, and elands, and it's the only place in southern Uganda to see zebras and impalas.
 In the evening, there's an optional night game drive, with high chances of seeing leopards.

-- Day 10 After a last game drive or walking safari in the morning, we'll head back to the airport.
+- Day 10 After enjoying the park for one last morning, we'll head back to the airport for our flights home.

 The price includes: